A canonical tree decomposition for order types, and some applications: Existence and uniqueness of the canonical chirotope tree

 \subsubsection{Termination}

 The existence of a canonical chirotope tree representing any given chirotope $\chi$ follows from the termination property of $\Rightarrow$.
 The proof of that property uses the notion of multiset ordering.
-We recall that given two multisets $M$ and $N$ of positive integers, we write $M >_{mul} N$ if there exist multisets $X \subseteq M$ and $Y$ such that $N= (M \setminus X) \uplus Y$ and $\sup(X)>\sup(Y)$.
+Given two {finite} multisets $M$ and $N$ of positive integers, we write $M >_{mul} N$ if there exist multisets $X \subseteq M$ and $Y$ such that $N= (M \setminus X) \uplus Y$ and $\max(X)>\max(Y)$.
 It is standard that $>_{mul}$ defines a well-founded order (i.e.~without infinite decreasing subsequences) on mutisets of $\mathbb N$.

 \begin{lemma} Every rewriting sequence $T_0 \Rightarrow T_1 \Rightarrow \ldots \Rightarrow T_n \Rightarrow \ldots$ is finite. \end{lemma} \begin{proof} Let us associate with a chirotope tree $T$ a pair $(N(T),C(T))$, where $N(T)$ is the multiset of sizes of nonconvex chirotopes in $T$, and $C(T)$ is the number of convex chirotopes in $T$.
 Suppose that $T\Rightarrow T'$.
 If $T\xrightarrow{\lozenge} T'$, then $C(T')=C(T)-1$ and $N(T')=N(T)$; indeed, by \cref{lem:bowtie_of_convex}, we replace two nodes decorated by convex chirotopes, by a single one, also decorated by a convex chirotope.
 If $T\xrightarrow{\pap} T'$, the split operation replaces one node with a nonconvex decoration by two new nodes with decorations of smaller sizes.
 Thus we have $N(T) >_{mul} N(T')$ (in this case, $C(T)$ can change as one of the new node can have a convex decoration).
 In both cases, we have $(N(T'),C(T'))<_{lex} (N(T),C(T))$, where $<_{lex}$ denotes the lexicographic order corresponding to the pair of orders $(<_{mul}, <_\mathbb{N})$.
 This lexicographic order is well-founded (since both original orders are well-founded), implying that applying the rewriting rule $\Rightarrow$ always terminates. \end{proof}